el-bart/3d_printing_sdk/template/config/README.md

 ## PET-G

-* 1kg of PET-G is 345m of 1.75mm filament (i.e. 1m is 2.9g)
+* 1kg of PET-G is 345m of 1.75mm filament, i.e.:
+  - 1m is 2.9g
+  - 1l is 1.205kg
 * can print on glass/mirror, but watch out - can stick just too well...
 * add some extra space (around +0.05mm extra) compared to PLA (my OZ is -16.75mm)
 * bed does not need to be super clean (use IPA with care)
-* use a mixture of water with a drop of dishwashing soap to "paint" the glass surface (minimizes PET-G stickiness to the reasonable value)
+* use a mixture of water with a drop of dish washing soap to "paint" the glass surface (minimizes PET-G stickiness to the reasonable value)
 * if parts of the print remain on bed use acetone to dissolve and clean these off
 * [PET-G chemical resistance datasheet](http://kmac-plastics.net/data/chemical/petg-chemical.htm)
 * absorbs moisture from the air, that breaks print quality and strength - address: